rancher/windows/terraform/README.md

 Each module rooted at this directory is a Terraform module that can be **independently** used to produce **a component within a development environment** (i.e. a [Windows or Linux server](./server/), [Docker-based Rancher setup](./rancher/), or [Rancher custom cluster](./cluster/)).

-The only special subdirectory is [`internal/`](./internal/), which contains the underlying Terraform "library" modules that are referenced by all "external" Terraform modules to produce the underlying Terraform resources.
+The [`internal/`](./internal/) directory is the exception, which contains the underlying Terraform "library" modules referenced by all "external" Terraform modules to produce the underlying Terraform resources.

 ## State of Support